Arthur Morris/BIRDS AS ART

 The Streak

-Today makes ninety-seven days in a row with a new educational blog post!
-This one took two hours to prepare.
+Today makes one hundred forty-three days in a row with a new educational blog post!
+With Mike Rust’s extensive Used Canon gear listings, this one took about six hours to prepare.
 With all of my upcoming free time (or not …), the plan right now is to break the current record streak of 480 … Good health and good internet connections willing.

 Canon EOS-1DX Mark II